UBC-biol525D/UBC-biol525D.github.io/Topic_5/README.md

 (note I also placed the zipped program in the /home/biol525d/Topic_5/scripts folder just in case, but it would have to be installed)

-Step 2.
-Enter this folder and unpack these data: COMPLETED

-gunzip -d frag_*.fastq.gz

 ### Question 1) Given the above information, what is the expected coverage?